sanette/bogue/README.md

 This library can be used for games or for adding nice GUI elements to any ocaml program.

-It uses the _SDL2 renderer_ library, which makes it quite fast.
+It uses the __SDL2 renderer__ library, which makes it quite fast.

-It is _themable_, and does not try to look like your desktop.
+It is __themable__, and does not try to look like your desktop.
 Instead, it will look the same on every platform.

-Graphics output is scalable, and will hence easily adapt to _Hi-DPI displays_.
+Graphics output is scalable, and will hence easily adapt to __Hi-DPI displays__.

-Programming is easy if you're used to GUIs with widgets, layouts, callbacks, and of course it has a functional flavor.  ​ # features
+Programming is easy if you're used to GUIs with widgets, layouts, callbacks, and of course it has a functional flavor.  ​It uses __Threads__ when non-blocking reactions are needed.

+# features

 ## widgets